noahamar/smlscrn/README.md

 # Smlscrn

-**Smlscrn** is a simple web application that helps users discover TV shows worth watching and where to watch them using data from TMDb.
+**Smlscrn** is a simple web application that helps users discover TV shows worth watching and where to watch them.
 It's designed to be easily used on a TV screen.
+Data is provided by [**TMDb**](https://www.themoviedb.org/).

 ### Live demo